 - 1. SLP services are available to individuals who meet all of the following requirements: - a.
-Clients are determined to meet level of care eligibility for HCBS-BI waiver by a certified case management agency as outlined in Section 8.515.5. - b.
-Clients are enrolled in the HCBS-BI waiver: and - c.
-Clients require the specialized services provided under the SLP as determined by assessed need.
+Clients are determined functionally eligible for HCBS-BI waiver by a certified case management agency; - b.
+Clients are enrolled in the HCBS-BI waiver; and - Clients require the specialized services provided under the SLP as determined by assessed need.